rjshap/AutoSharesAPI/web-api/trading-api/account-funding/deposit-withdraw-funds-1/withdraw-funds-via-check.md

 This POST endpoint enables you to withdraw funds from your trading account by means of a check.&#x20;

-In addition to ACH transfers, ETNA Trader also enables traders to withdraw funds from their trading account by means of a check.
+In addition to ACH transfers, AutoShares also enables traders to withdraw funds from their trading account by means of a check.
 In this case a check with the specified sum will be sent to the address specified by the trader in the account opening form (the one you filled out when opening the trading account).

 {% hint style="warning" %}
 Check transfers are available only for withdrawing funds.